Steve Evans (footballer, born 1962): Gillingham

 On 21 May 2019, Evans was announced as the new manager of Gillingham and began his role on 1 June 2019.
 Evans was awarded the League One Manager of the Month award for March 2021 after achieving 17 points from a possible 24.

-In August 2021, Evans started the 2020-21 season by being awarded a yellow card in the first match against Lincoln City, and then a red card in the next game, a EFL Cup fixture against Crawley Town.
+In August 2021, Evans started the 2020–21 season by being awarded a yellow card in the first match against Lincoln City, and then a red card in the next game, a EFL Cup fixture against Crawley Town.
 He was then once again charged with verbally abusing a match official.

 On 9 January 2022, following a 4–0 home defeat to Ipswich Town that left the side 22nd in the table, seven points from safety, Evans was sacked by the club.

 Stevenage

 Evans was appointed as manager of League Two club Stevenage on 16 March 2022, the club sitting in 22nd position just three points clear of the relegation zone with the team below having two games in hand.
-Survival was secured with three matches remaining after a run of ten points across Evans' first six matches, culminating in a 2–0 home win over Tranmere Rovers, saw his side move seven points clear of Oldham Athletic who were relegated at Stevenage's expense.
-Evans' 2022–23 campaign started strongly with 10 victories out of 13 in the League, resulting in Stevenage sitting top of the league on 8 October 2022.
-In an FA Cup third-round tie at Premier League side Aston Villa, Evans' side came from behind to win 2–1 at Villa Park.
+Survival was secured with three matches remaining after a run of ten points across Evans's first six matches, culminating in a 2–0 home win over Tranmere Rovers, saw his side move seven points clear of Oldham Athletic who were relegated at Stevenage's expense.
+Evans's 2022–23 campaign started strongly with 10 victories out of 13 in the League, resulting in Stevenage sitting top of the league on 8 October 2022.
+In an FA Cup third-round tie at Premier League side Aston Villa, Evans's side came from behind to win 2–1 at Villa Park.
+A 2–0 win against Grimsby Town, on 29 April 2023, confirmed Stevenage's promotion to League One.
+On 5 May 2023 Evans was named the League Two Manager of the Month of April after guiding the team through eight games in the month with only one defeat.

+Following an impressive first season after promotion that saw Stevenage in a race for the play-offs, Evans was nominated for League One Manager of the Year, ultimately losing out to Portsmouth manager John Mousinho.
+He left the club in April 2024 having won 57 of his 120 matches with the club.

+Rotherham United

+On 17 April 2024, Evans returned to already relegated Championship club Rotherham United on a three-year deal.
+On 29 March 2025, Evans was sacked following a 4–0 home defeat to Crawley Town with the Millers sitting 16th in EFL League One, 9 points clear of the relegation zone.